 The Business Model Canvas (BMC) is a strategic management and entrepreneurial tool which allows you to design, describe, challenge, invent and pivot your business model.

-Making your video
+Making your pitch video

 Your pitch video should include:

-- A Solution demo: Show us how your solution works!
+- A solution demo: Show us how your solution works!
 What are its core elements?
 Give us a demo!

 Your pitch video could include (if you have time):

 - Market statistics of the industry your product or service will be a part of.

 - Feedback or user stories surrounding your solution.